-As a rule of thumb, begin refueling within 30 to 45 minutes of into your long runs.
+As a rule of thumb, begin refueling about 30 to 45 minutes into your long runs.

-Generally speaking, aim to ingest 30 to 60 grams of carbs for every hour of running—that’s roughly 100 to 200 calories—you are running for longer than 60 to 90 minutes.
+In general, ingest 30 to 50 grams of carbs —roughly 100 to 200 calories—for every hour of runs longer than 60 to 90 minutes.

 Eat Real Food

-Run nutrition is not that expensive.
-In fact, most of the performance perks of engineered sports products—such as gels and sports drinks—can be found in your fridge.
+Most of the performance perks of engineered sports products—such as gels and energy bars—can be found in your fridge.

-And please avoid high fiber or whole grain foods during your workouts.
+In essence, avoid high fiber or whole grain foods.

-Of course, high fiber veggies, fruits, and beans are an essential part of a runner’s diet, but they can, for most people, cause digestive problems, such as gastrointestinal distress, bloating, diarrhea and other digestive issues—especially when consumed during a long run.
+Though veggies, fruits, and beans are an essential part of a runner’s diet, these can cause digestive issues on a run, including gastrointestinal distress, bloating, and diarrhea.

 Sports Drinks & Gels

-As I have already stated, you’d need between 30 to 60 grams of carbs for each hour spent on your feet.
-Hence, make sure to pick the right sports drinks.
-Aim for products that have at least 8 percent carbohydrate concentration for the optimal absorption of the sugars and water.
+As already stated, you need between 30 and 60 grams of carbs for each hour spent on your feet, so pick the right sports drinks.

-So as you experiment with different nutrition methods during your training runs, keep track of answers to questions like:
+As you experiment with different nutritional methods during your training runs, keep track of the following:

 - How much food did you take in?